redis/docs/content/operate/rs/references/rest-api/requests/bdbs/actions/recover.md

 POST /v1/bdbs/{int: uid}/actions/recover
 ```

-Initiate recovery for a database in recovery state.
+Initiates recovery for a database in a recoverable state.

 #### Required permissions